DataDog/chef-datadog/README.md

 #### Extra configuration

 To add additional elements to the Agent v6 configuration file (typically `datadog.yaml`) that are not directly available as attributes of the cookbook, use the `node['datadog']['extra_config']` attribute.
-This attribute is a hash and will be marshaled into the configuration file accordingly.
+This is a hash attribute, which is marshaled into the configuration file accordingly.

+##### Examples

-This example will set the field `secret_backend_command` in the configuration file `datadog.yaml`.
+The following code sets the field `secret_backend_command` in the configuration file `datadog.yaml`:

 ```ruby
  default_attributes(